Skip to content

 2. Retaining Student Records

-1. You should record and date everything that will count toward determining your students’ final grades, including attendance and retain it for at least 13 months.
+1. Record and date everything that will count toward determining your students’ final grades, including attendance and retain it for at least 13 months.

 2. Proper grading documentation makes it possible for students to change their grading option for example, from Pass/No Pass to Letter Grade, at different points in the term.